SuspiciousLight/roblox-deploy-bot/README.md

 2. **"Failed to download place file"**

-   - Make sure that `rokit` is installed in the PATH as well
+   - Ensure `rbxcloud` is installed and in PATH
-   - Check the Place ID
+   - Check Place ID and Universe ID
-   - The account by `ROBLOX_COOKIE` has access to the place
+   - Ensure the Open Cloud key has the required permissions

 3. **"Failed to sync data files"**